 Cylinder head rubber cap | 12513-P30-000 | £12.23 | ||

 01/2014 | Cylinder head cover gasket | 12341-P13-000 | £22.26 | After fitting the replacement cylinder head cover gasket / seal set from BG Automotive during August 2013, it had persistently leaked oil.
 I had tried to fix it a few times by refitting it with new silicone sealant as recommended and degreasing the cylinder head surface where it makes contact.
-Subsequently, I replaced the cylinder head cover gasket and 4x spark plug orifice seals / O-rings with original Honda items which resolved the leak.
+Subsequently, I replaced the cylinder head cover gasket and 4x cylinder head cover spark plug orifice seals / O-rings with original Honda items which resolved the leak.
 A 12mm camshaft holder plate bolt had to be replaced due to the original being broken while replacing the cylinder head rubber cap earlier that month.
 I kept the 8x washers incorporating rubber seals from BG Automotive as they were OK so didn't need replacing. |

-Spark plug orifice seals (x4) | 12342-PT2-000 | £18.67 | ||
+Cylinder head cover spark plug orifice seals (x4) | 12342-PT2-000 | £18.67 | ||

 12mm camshaft holder plate flange bolt | 95701-080-5009 | £1.37 | ||